-In addition to the general college Withdraw policy, the following additional withdraw polices apply to this course:
+In addition to the general college Withdraw policy, the following additional withdrawal policies apply to this course:

-- Students must participate in this online course within the first thee (3) days of the start date or they will be withdrawn. - Students who do not participate for two (2) weeks consecutively will be withdrawn for attendance.
-Participation is defined as follows: - $\circ$ Submitting homework on or before due dates - $\circ$ $\;$ Participating in discussions/critiques over the course of a due date - Completing exams/quizzes on or before due dates
+Students must participate in this online course within the first three (3) days of the start date, or they will be withdrawn.

+- Students who do not participate for two (2) weeks consecutively (or for one (1) week consecutively during an 8-week course) will be withdrawn for attendance.
+Participation is defined as follows: - Submitting homework on or before due dates - Participating in discussions/critiques over the course of a due date - o Completing exams/quizzes on or before due dates - Just logging into the Canvas course does NOT count as participation - Failure to complete the CIS120DF Policy Acknowledgement assignment with 100% mastery within the required timeframe.

-Just logging into the Canvas course does NOT count as participation The official date to request a withdrawal from your instructor in this course is: Monday, October 17, 2022.
+The official date to request a withdrawal from your instructor in this course is: Friday, November 29th, 2024.